A Lightweight Protocol for Matchgate Fidelity Estimation: Comparison to existing methods

-where
+where:

 The subspaces projected onto by $\hat{P}_k$ are exactly the block-diagonals of $\hat{\mathcal{U}}$ as described in Theorem \ref{thm:matchgatesupop}.
-Comparing our expression to equation \eqref{eq:mg_fidelity_sum}, we can see a similarity between the decay parameters $\lambda_k$, and the partial sums:
+Comparing our expression to Equation \eqref{eq:mg_fidelity_sum}, we can relate the decay parameters $\lambda_k$ to the partial sums:

-which evaluate to $F_e(\mathcal{E, U})$ through equation \eqref{eqn:helsen_fidelity}.
-Our procedure finds `gate-specific' decay parameters $\lambda_k'$, which encode information about the fidelity \textit{between} a particularly chosen MGC and its noisy instantiation.
-This is in contrast to the decay parameters of \citep{Helsen_2022}, \citep{PRXQuantum.2.010351}, which characterise the (average) noise channel acting on the matchgate group elements.
+which evaluate to $F_e(\mathcal{E, U})$ through Equation \eqref{eqn:helsen_fidelity}.
+Our procedure finds `gate-specific' decay parameters $\lambda_k'$, which encode information about the fidelity between a particularly chosen MGC and its noisy implementation.
+This is in contrast to the decay parameters of \citep{Helsen_2022, PRXQuantum.2.010351,chapman2025} which characterise the noise channel under a matchgate twirl.

-\subsection{The \texorpdfstring{$XY$}{XY} Group}
+\subsection{The XY Group}

-Despite their high level of technical sophistication, randomised benchmarking-based approaches tend to struggle with \textit{subgroups} of the MG group (for example, $XY(\theta)$ gates or Givens rotations).
+Despite their technical sophistication, RB-based approaches tend to struggle with subgroups of the matchgate group (for example, $XY(\theta)$ gates or Givens rotations).
 In general, the group formed by matchgate circuits has irreps appearing with multiplicities, which complicate identifying the decay parameters $\lambda_k$.
 The authors of \citep{Helsen_2022} avoid this issue by expanding the group to include a bit-flip $X$ on the final qubit, obtaining a multiplicity-free decomposition.
 They then propose benchmarking $XY(\theta)$ gates indirectly, by preparing $XX$ gates through $XX(\theta) = XY(\theta / 2) (X \otimes \mathbb{1}) XY(\theta / 2) (X \otimes \mathbb{1})$, and assuming that (i) the single-qubit gates are noiseless and (ii) the noise from the $XY$ gates is multiplicative.
-On the other hand, the method of \citep{PRXQuantum.2.010351} handles multiplicities directly by fitting functions of $a_k$ degree-$N$ polynomials $\sum_i^k C_{ij} \lambda_{ij}^N$ (where $a_k$ is the multiplicity of the $k^\text{th}$ irrep) to the data.
-For the matchgate group, these multiplicites are at most $2$, though for the $XY$ subgroup they grow with the qubit number $n$.
-The authors find that because of this scaling, their proposed method of multiplicity benchmarking fails for the $XY$ group -- so neither is feasible for \textit{a direct} fidelity estimation of $XY(\theta)$ gates exclusively.
+On the other hand, the method in \cite{PRXQuantum.2.010351} handles multiplicities directly by fitting functions of $a_k$ degree-$N$ polynomials $\sum_i^k C_{ij} \lambda_{ij}^N$ (where $a_k$ is the multiplicity of the $k^\text{th}$ irrep) to the data.
+For the matchgate group, these multiplicities are at most $2$, though for the $XY$ subgroup they grow with the qubit number $n$.
+The authors find that because of this scaling, their proposed method of multiplicity benchmarking fails for the $XY$ group -- so neither is feasible for directly estimating the fidelity of $XY(\theta)$ gates.